Tag: psychedelic art

 Healing: Shamans are often seen as healers, and can use their knowledge and skills to help a person work through psychological or spiritual issues that may arise during a psychedelic journey.

-Connection: A shaman can help the person to connect with the spiritual or mystical dimensions of the experience, which can be transformative and life-changing.
+Connection: A shaman can help the person connect with the spiritual or mystical dimensions of the experience, which can be transformative and life-changing.

-What’s the difference between the CBD and psychedelics?
+What’s the difference between CBD and psychedelics?

 The main difference between CBD and psychedelics lies in their effects on the brain and the experiences they produce.
 Here’s a breakdown: